Skip to main content

 How do I appeal my property tax in Pike County?

-File a PT-311A with the Pike County Board of Assessors at 73 Jackson St., Zebulon, GA 30295 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Pike County Board of Assessors at 73 Jackson St., Zebulon, GA 30295, within 45 days of your notice date.
+Miss that window by a day and Zebulon-area owners forfeit the whole year.

 What evidence wins a Pike County property tax appeal?